wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 ## Vim

-`vim` is an alias of `vi`. vim is vi plus the m from the word improved. vim is the most commonly available text editor in Linux. vi is still the standard text editor available on many Unix system.
+vi is still the standard text editor available on many Unix system.
 A good reason to become proficient with vi is that on some industrial type systems, where no extra software can be installed, vi may be the only editor available.
 The original vi (visual editor) was developed in 1976 as part of BSD Unix system by Bill Joy, who went on to be one of the co-founders of Sun Microsystems (which Oracle later purchased). vi became popular within the Unix community for its full screen visual editing not available before.

+`vim` starts as an alias of `vi`. vim is vi plus the m from the word improved.
+Vim is functionally a superset of vi.
+Vim is the most commonly available text editor in Linux.

+gvim is the graphical (XWindows) vim.

-The newer vim and graphical gvim, do add many nice features to vi.
+The newer vim and graphical gvim adds many productivity features to vi.

-### Quitting out from command mode
+   * .vimrc file defines
+   * multi-level undo (J command) and redo
+   * Split screen
+   * Edit files inside zip files
+   * Diff to compare files
+   * Plug-ins
+   * edit through SSH
+   <br /><br />
+   See <a target="_blank" href="https://www.vimawesome.com/">vimawesome.com</a>

-0. In a Terminal, type command:
+1. In a Terminal, type command:

    <pre><strong>vimtutor
    </strong></pre>